Top 5 Government Accounting Exams in India: Syllabus, Pattern, Eligibility

 UPSC EPFO Exam Pattern

-The selection process under this accounting exam for government jobs requires qualification by a pen & paper-based Recruitment Test.
-The exam duration is 2 hours, all of the questions carry same marks.
-The Recruitment Test will be an Offline Exam (Pen & Paper Based) along with Objective Multiple Choice Questions (MCQs) accompanied through Interview round.
+The selection process under this accounts exam for government jobs requires qualification by a pen & paper-based Recruitment Test.
+The iaas exam duration is 2 hours, all of the questions carry same marks.
+The Recruitment Test will be an Offline iaas exam pattern (Pen & Paper Based) along with Objective Multiple Choice Questions (MCQs) accompanied through Interview round.

 Population, Development, and Globalization